Gilxhon001/ReactNative-GuessingNumberGame/README.md

 # ReactNative-GuessingNumberGame

-The app is a number guessing game where the user has to guess a number between 1 and 99, with hints provided by the phone.
+The app is a number guessing game where the phone has to guess a number between 1 and 99, with hints provided by the user.

 The development of the app involves exploring new concepts like gradients and multiple screens with Core Components.

 Additionally, the development process will also include creating complex layouts, learning new styling techniques, and building reusable custom components writing good React code.